embedly/embedly-docs/products.rst

 Products
 ========
-The Embedly Platform has 3 different products created to handle different frontend and user experience use cases.
+The Embedly Platform has 3 different products built to handle frontend and user experience use cases.
 We will try to outline the different Products here and let you explore on your own.